The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 3 - **Some knowledge** of Virtual Box, Ubuntu Linux, MongoDB, Docker, OpenLayers and Cesium comes in handy of course!
-- Advice: take 1 or 2 days to read up on these topics on their wikipages on Wikipedia and on their project websites.
+- Advice 1: take 2 days to properly read up on these topics on their wikipages on Wikipedia and on their project websites!
+- Advice 2: take 3 days to experiment and get some hands on experience that will serve you well later!
 - The course manuals en example source code files will guide you to get the software up and running!

 ## Course overview